crakesh27/AIML-Chatbot/README.md

 # AIML-Chatbot

-AIML-Chatbot is a simple heuristic pattern matching rules chatbot similar to ALICE.
-The program uses an XML Schema called AIML (Artificial Intelligence Markup Language) for specifying the heuristic conversation rules.
+AIML-Chatbot is a simple heuristic pattern matching rules based chatbot, similar to ALICE.
+The program uses an XML Schema called AIML (Artificial Intelligence Markup Language) for specifying the rules.
 For more rules, you can download from [Google ALICE AIML Set](https://code.google.com/archive/p/aiml-en-us-foundation-alice/)

 ## Installation